calaldees/teachingWorkshops/teacherEducation/courseMechanics.md

 * Previous years:
     *  The Computing groups were supportive to each other.
 They had a WhatsApp group and formed a great peer support network and are still friends today.
-* Last year:
+* Previous years:
-    * was a cataclysmic clash of characters that antagonised each other and there was friction with "Who kicked Who from the group".
-Group work in sessions was limited.
+    * Was a cataclysmic clash of characters that antagonised each other and there was friction with "Who kicked Who from the group".
+    * Group work in sessions was limited.
     * This was a difficult year for everyone.
 * This year:
     * When you communicate with each other you communicate as professionals.
 Do not expect everyone to be _your friend_